Legal Claims & Litigation

 To help people understand the legal response to this disaster, this resource provides a big-picture overview of the various types of legal claims and their status as of January 11, 2013.
 If you encounter any unfamiliar terms, view our Glossary of Key Legal Terms.
 If you would like more detail on any of the claims, see ELI’s searchable database of court cases filed in response to the spill.

-UPDATE: For details about the November 15, 2012 criminal plea agreement between the U.S. Department of Justice and BP, see ELI’s fact sheet on the BP agreement.
+• For details about the November 15, 2012 criminal plea agreement between the U.S. Department of Justice and BP, see ELI’s fact sheet on the BP agreement.

-UPDATE: For details about the February 17, 2012 settlement between the U.S. Department of Justice, the U.S. Coast Guard, the U.S. Environmental Protection Agency, and MOEX, see ELI’s fact sheet on the MOEX settlement.
+• For details about the February 17, 2012 settlement between the U.S. Department of Justice, the U.S. Coast Guard, the U.S. Environmental Protection Agency, and MOEX, see ELI’s fact sheet on the MOEX settlement.

 Responsible Parties and Other Defendants

 The federal Oil Pollution Act of 1990 (OPA) states that each “responsible party” is liable for oil spill removal costs and damages.
 OPA outlines a process by which the Natural Resource Trustees officially designate responsible parties.
-Thus far, the following entities have been identified as responsible parties for the Deepwater Horizon incident:
+Parties not designated as “responsible parties” under OPA can still be sued under other federal and state laws.
+Notable defendants in the Deepwater Horizon litigation include:

 What is the Deepwater Horizon Claims Center?